Philatelic Society of Lancaster County

 The Society has been awarded a Gold Medal in the 2018 American Philatelic Society (APS) Website Award Competition.
 This award recognizes website excellence.
 Four experienced judges from across the country following a rigorous vetting process made the determination, along with suggestions for continually improving our web presence.
 We are grateful and honored and have proudly posted the Gold Award badge on our home page.
 A certificate signed by the President and Secretary of the American Philatelic Society recognizing this great work by Dr. Charles J. DiComo was mailed to the APS representative of our Society.
 This award exemplifies the very best that is happening out in the local stamp and postal history communities.
 For more information, visit the APS website.

-The January 7, 2019 Issue of Linn’s Stamp News contained an article by William F. Sharpe in the Computers and Stamps section announcing the winners in the APS philatelic website competition.
-The Philatelic Society of Lancaster County was prominently featured and we thank Bill for this.
-The entire article is below as a PDF.
-Enjoy!
+The January 7, 2019 Issue of Linn’s Stamp News contained an article by William F. Sharpe in the Computers and Stamps section announcing the winners of APS philatelic website competition.
+The PSLC was prominently featured; thanks Bill.

 The American Philatelic Society has established the Articles of Distinction for our Chapters and Affiliates to honor their authors by hosting an annual “best article” competition and submitting the winning article for all to enjoy.
 In addition to awarding authors, this allows the APS to provide exposure to groups, encourage philatelic writing, and sharing these wonderful articles with the membership.
 For more info, visit the American Philatelic Society